STEP 1 – Rocket Fuselage.

 - By placing our rocket fuselage over this tube, we can both guide the rocket’s direction and release compressed air quickly into the rocket.

-When the valve is opened, this force stored in the compressed air is exchanged to the rocket and we have lift-off!
+When the valve is opened, the force stored in the compressed air is transferred to the rocket, and we have lift-off!